-- Baby Books (first 100 or 1000 words and the word reference books are great to build vocabulary, the earliest of all reading skills.
-Some a great beginning “baby” science readers since scientific vocabulary is so tricky.
-If it’s too babish for your read don’t get it- that will backfire.)
+- Board (Baby) Books (first 100 or 1000 words and the word reference books are great to build vocabulary, the earliest of all reading skills.
+If it’s too bab-ish for your reader don’t get it- that will backfire with the exception of some beginning “baby” science readers.)

 - Simple Picture Books with repetitive patterns (easy to memorize and build vocabulary, learn about words that rhyme, etc.)